marvosyntactical/joeynmt/NOTES.md

 Alternative Version:
 * Single attention pass with query=h2\_norm of last layer works better
-* change implementation to this if Artem agrees
+* change implementation to this if Artem agrees *TODO*

 ---